 Having a strong network of friends and colleagues in a wide variety of professions is a great way to find new work and explore new avenues of opportunity in your industry.

 Networking opportunities are everywhere.
-Whether you have organised a meeting with a group of like minded individuals or stumbled upon a chance meeting with a potential job lead, it's important that you seize every opportunity you get to extend your work and friendship network.
+Whether you have organized a meeting with a group of like-minded individuals or stumbled upon a chance meeting with a potential job lead, it’s important that you seize every opportunity you get to extend your work and friendship network.